monooso/hap/README.md

 # Hap
 Hap is a real-time monitoring tool for your most important business metrics.
 Or least important, it's really up to you.

-If you'd to follow along with Hap's development, I'm building it [live on Twitch](https://twitch.tv/stephencodes).
+I'm building it [live on Twitch](https://twitch.tv/stephencodes).

 ## Building and running
 Hap requires Elixir and PostgreSQL.
 Install them however you wish.